Juyeon-Woo/RegisterClassProgram/README.md

 # RegisterClassProgram
-Basic Class Management Program for Uni.
+This program is for Basic Class Management Program Uni.

+I followed all instruction from Korea Industrial Engineer Information Processing Exam.